 Business Region Göteborg mediates contacts and supports companies and investors that are interested in establishing or expanding their operations here.

-Several areas very much in focus we are mapping right now are Artificial Intelligens & Big Data, Security, EdTech and AR/VR.
+Several areas very much in focus are Artificial Intelligens & Big Data, Security, EdTech and AR/VR.

 A mapping of AI in West Sweden is available here >